Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Related Work

-\textbf{Semi-supervised Regression} SSR refers to predicting continuous real-valued outputs rather than discrete class labels using a dataset that contains only a small subset of labeled instances.
-The semi-supervised regression methods can be roughly categorized into pseudo-label-based methods, consistency regularization, and surrogate task-based methods.
+The SSR methods can be roughly categorized into pseudo-label-based methods, consistency regularization, and contrastive-learning-based methods.
 Jo \textit{et al.} \cite{jo2024deep} propose an SSR framework that uses uncertainty estimation to guide pseudo-labeling, alongside a pseudo-label calibration approach that enhances pseudo-label quality by propagating information from labeled to unlabeled samples.
 Semi-supervised deep kernel learning \cite{jean2018semi} minimizes predictive variance on unlabeled data through consistency regularization, leveraging the robust uncertainty quantification provided by Gaussian processes.
-Some surrogate task-based methods exploit the ranking information among samples as auxiliary for regression \cite{qiao2022ranking, huang2024rankup}.
-For example, Rankup \cite{huang2024rankup} constructs pairwise ranking labels from continuous targets and applies standard semi-supervised classification techniques with an auxiliary ranking classifier.
-Although these methods have achieved remarkable success in SSR, most of them directly predict a single continuous value, which makes them sensitive to noise and prone to overfitting.
-Therefore, instead of operating directly on the regression output, we transform the SSR to a discrete distribution estimation to mitigate the risk of overfitting, thereby leading to better performance.
+Some contrastive-learning-based methods exploit the ranking information among samples as auxiliary for regression \cite{qiao2022ranking,huang2024rankup}.
+For example, RankUp \cite{huang2024rankup} constructs pairwise ranking labels from continuous targets with an auxiliary ranking classifier.
+CLSS \cite{dai2023semi} and GCLSS \cite{wang2025contrastive} facilitate contrastive regression by exploiting the ordinal relationships between unlabeled samples with a spectral seriation algorithm.

+Although these methods have achieved remarkable success in SSR, most of them do not fully leverage the potential of abundant unlabeled data.
+Pseudo-labeling approaches incorporate unlabeled samples into training, but they are often sensitive to noisy pseudo-targets and may even degrade performance.
+In DKD, we propose an advanced decoupled representation distillation strategy that transfers knowledge from both continuous-value supervision and distributional information, enabling effective utilization of both pseudo-labeled and ground-truth labeled samples.